gerrit-hntschl/ccpeople2/README.md

 Requirement: your user needs to be in the `jira-developers` group to be able to perform all required queries.
 Check with your Jira admin.

-- Start the VM: `vagrant up`, start the server: `docker-compose up` or `u`, connect your IDE to the server: for Cursive use the `vagrant REPL` run-configuration.
+- Start the VM: `vagrant up`.
+Log into the VM: `vagrant ssh`.
+Then start the server within the VM: `docker-compose up` or `u`, connect your IDE to the server: for Cursive use the `Vagrant REPL` run-configuration.
+If the run configurations cannot be found, check your GIT log in app/.idea/runConfigurations and restore the deleted xml files.
 - In the REPL switch to the `ccdashboard.oauth.core` namespace: `(ns ccdashboard.oauth.core)`.
 - Invoke the `request-token` function and store the result: `(def rt (request-token))`
 - The function returns a map containing an `:authorize-url` key.
 Copy that URL and open it in the browser.
 You will be prompted to log-in.
 After logging-in the browser displays a verifier string.
 Copy that string.